tektutor/nginx/README.md

 ## Rootless nginx image for Kubernetes/Openshift

-Supporting the OpenShift Community with Rootless Nginx Images
+Supporting the OpenShift Community with Rootless Nginx Image.

 The open-source ecosystem thrives on choice and transparency.
 With Bitnami silently discontinuing their rootless Nginx image on Docker Hub, many OpenShift users were left without a trusted, non-root alternative.